choranus/CS300/cs300_notes.md

     does_it_have_chalk_on_it = false;
     contents = "";
   }
+  //CAN havea second constructor that take a different set of params public Chalkboard(String location, int size){
+    this.location = location;
+    this.size = size;
+    contents = "";
+  }
   //Methods (behaviors)
   //For non_static methods, there is an addtional secret parameter called "this". "this" refers to the chalkboard that we're working with
   //call with: objectName.methodName()